 Believe it or not, I actually began DJ’ing around sixth grade.
 My older brother got a pair of Technics 1200s and began throwing parties.
 He didn’t really approve of me using his equipment so, when he was away, I would secretly record tapes of mixes.
 Later I would play them for his friends.
 The reactions were mixed (no pun intended); his friends loved them, but he was not pleased.

 I ended up studying music at Florida State, focusing on classical music by day and DJ’ing parties by night.
 Upon returning to Orlando, I continued to pursue music.
 Again there were two sides to this story: singing at Disney by day and producing for local Hip Hop groups by night.
 By 2008, I was back to DJ’ing.
 This time the turntables would lead me to the Orlando nightlife.
 I landed one residency at a great spot in Downtown O-Town and worked with several promoters at most of the local clubs in town.
-I also had a weekly radio show for one hour on Sundays.
+I also had a weekly radio show for a few hours on Sunday afternoon.

 During this whole time, I had a very close friend who was in the wedding business advising me to get involved in the wedding industry.
 At the time, I had no interest at all in being a wedding DJ.
 In my mind, wedding DJs were cheesy and I wanted to be a cool club DJ.
 The only problem with being a “cool” club DJ is the pay is generally underwhelming.

 Fast forward to the end of 2009… Within about six months, I had three different sets of friends ask me to DJ their weddings.
 And what did I discover?
 Not only that I was really good at it, but that I actually enjoyed it more than any of the other avenues I had come across so far.
 So in 2010, I got my LLC and insurance and began meeting as many people in the wedding business as possible.
 And now eight years later, I am happily performing as a wedding DJ full time.